fioprotocol/fio-devhub/_docs/how-to/staking.md

 Integrators are encouraged to launch staking integration before the activation date to offer the greatest benefit to their users.

+### Integrator incentive
+FIO Staking offers a new incentive to integrators which lets them earn 11% of the staking reward paid out to their users.
+When the user unstakes their FIO Tokens, the staking reward is computed and 90% of it is paid out to the user staking.
+If a [TPID](https://developers.fioprotocol.io/docs/how-to/tpid) was supplied in the unstake call, the remaining 10% (or 11.11% of what was paid to the user) is credited to that [TPID](https://developers.fioprotocol.io/docs/how-to/tpid).
+If [TPID](https://developers.fioprotocol.io/docs/how-to/tpid) is not supplied, that amount remains in treasury and increases staking reward for all remining stakers.

 ## How to implement voting, proxy, or auto-proxy
 The easiest way to achieve this objective is for the integrator (not the User) to [register as a proxy](https://developers.fioprotocol.io/docs/how-to/reg-proxy), [vote for block producers](https://developers.fioprotocol.io/docs/fio-protocol/voting) and insert the FIO Address of their proxy into the TPID field of every call made by the user.